Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Results

-During the 3-year SeaFOAM observation period, DASNet detected over 68,000 T-wave events, which is far more than the number of earthquakes reported for the same interval.
-This highlights the sensitivity of DAS to far-field acoustic energy from global seismic sources.
-To investigate their origins, we estimated the back-azimuth of each detection by applying beamforming to 2-10 Hz bandpass-filtered data and retaining energy with apparent speeds near 1.5 km/s through an f-k filter.
-The azimuth at maximum beam power was taken as the most probable direction of arrival.
-The resulting azimuthal distribution in \Cref{fig:T_localization} reveals three distinct azimuthal clusters.
+To investigate the origins of these detections, we estimated the back azimuth of each T-wave by applying beamforming to 2–10 Hz bandpass-filtered data and retaining energy with apparent velocities near 1.5 km s$^{-1}$ through an f-k filter (Figure S4).
+The azimuth corresponding to the maximum beam power was taken as the most probable direction of arrival.
+The resulting four-year catalog reveals three persistent source regions (\Cref{fig:T_localization}a,c).
 The first cluster is characterized by predominantly southern back azimuths, consistent with sources along the Southeast Pacific spreading system.
-The second cluster exhibits southwestern back azimuths, indicating energy arriving from the Tonga-Vanuatu subduction zone.
-The third cluster is associated with western back azimuths, suggesting potential contributions from the Izu-Bonin-Mariana (IBM) arc region.
-Note that these back-azimuths describe propagation directions rather than unique source epicenters.
-The actual sources may lie anywhere along each great-circle path.
-Azimuthal constraints are weaker for southern back azimuths because of the cable geometry, leading to larger uncertainties.
-This ambiguity can be reduced with longer or curved cable layouts (Figure S4).
+The second cluster exhibits southwestern back azimuths, indicating energy arriving from the Tonga–Vanuatu subduction zone.
+The third cluster is associated with western back azimuths, suggesting contributions from the Izu–Bonin–Mariana arc region.
+These back azimuths represent propagation directions rather than unique source locations, and the actual sources may lie anywhere along the corresponding great-circle paths.
+Notably, the southern cluster also contains numerous recurring unidentified T-wave sequences that lack obvious associations with cataloged large earthquakes.
+These signals exhibit pronounced seasonal variability and, in some cases, gradual azimuthal migration through time (\Cref{fig:T_localization}a,b).
+While distant seismic sources undoubtedly contribute to the southern cluster, the observed temporal patterns are difficult to explain solely by far-field earthquake activity and may instead indicate contributions from more local or regional submarine sources.
+Azimuthal constraints are weaker for southern arrivals because of the SeaFOAM cable geometry, leading to larger uncertainties that could be reduced through longer or more geometrically diverse DAS deployments (Figure S5).
+We also observe a relative paucity of detections near incidence offsets approaching 90$^{\circ}$, where arrivals propagate nearly perpendicular to the average cable orientation.
+This pattern likely reflects directional variations in array sensitivity associated with the cable geometry.